OrchardCMS/OrchardCore/src/OrchardCore.Modules/Orchard.Roles/README.md

 # CONFIGURATION
-Roles can be configured through the roles menu in admin dasboard but also through a recipe step.
+Roles can be configured through the roles menu in admin dashboard but also through a recipe step.

 A sample of roles configuration step:
 ```